fullstaq-ruby/website/README.md

 ## Development

-Middleman requires Ruby, so install that first.
+Middleman requires Ruby and Node.js, so install those first.

-Before developing, install the gem bundle:
+Before developing, install the gem bundle and the Node.js packages:

     bundle install
+    yarn install --frozen-lockfile

 Then spawn the Middleman server: